-Dave is another nuclear engineer that dove into RVing head-first.
+Dave is a nuclear engineer that dove into RVing head-first.
 Years ago, a summer job at Los Alamos National Laboratory necessitated a search for housing, which largely came up empty.
-Within a couple of months, Dave had researched the idea of full-timing, bought an RV, and headed cross-country.
+Within a couple of months, Dave researched the idea of full-timing, bought an RV, and headed cross-country.
+He learned about RVing as he went.
 His first stay ever in an RV park was as a full-timer back in 2006.
 Over ten years later, he hasn’t looked back.

-Look for posts on some of his RV projects, a tour of the two RVs he’s owned, and what it was like getting through school living in an RV.
+Look for posts about his RV projects, a tour of the two RVs he’s owned, and what it was like getting through school living in an RV.

-Milo has been a full-time RVer for more than two years.
+Milo has been a full-time RVer for more than three years.
 Even when the RV isn’t on the go, he tends to keep an eye on things from the front passenger seat.
-He opens his window when he wants fresh air, enjoys long walks, and generally loves to travel.
+He opens his window when he wants fresh air, enjoys long walks (3 miles max, please!), and generally loves to travel.
 Like a lot of RVers though, he likes nice weather–he avoids the rain, and walks around puddles.